the-full-stack/fsdl-text-recognizer/instructions/readme.md

   - Lab 7 (30 min) data labeling
     - Go through data versioning and even have a little labeling interface for fresh data that they generated on the first day
 - Fourth session (75 min)
+  - Lab 8 (15 min) continuous integration
-  - Lab 8 (75 min) testing & deployment
+  - Lab 8 (60 min) web deployment

 # Setup